SAP-archive/sap-devtoberfest-2020/README.md

 If you want to particpate in the contest/building challenge, then you must [register as an individual with Eventbrite](https://www.eventbrite.com/e/devtoberfest-registration-116904322977).

-In order to track the open source projects that will be judged, we also ask that you add the URL to your project in the [entry.json](entry.json) via pull request.
+In order to track the open source projects that will be judged, we also ask that you add the URL to your project in the [entry.txt](entry.txt) via pull request.

 ## Open Source and SAP